 When DigiTest has completed and you have rebooted your computer, launch Pro Tools for the first time.
-Pro Tools provides dialogs to validate your software and configure your TDM cards and audio interfaces (see "Launching Pro Tools the First Time" on page 49).
+Pro Tools provides dialogs to validate your software and configure your TDM cards and audio interfaces (see "Launching Pro Tools For the First Time" on page 49).

-After completing initial configuration, you can install and play the demo session included on the Pro Tools Installer CD (see "Installing the Demo Session" on page 51).
+When you have completed initial configuration, you can install and play the demo session included on the Pro Tools Installer CD (see "Installing the Demo Session" on page 51).